Suzanne F. Stantley-Her Story

 During her initial years working with diverse firms, and drawing upon the many years of working in the ad business, Suzanne saw an ongoing need for access to information, so she started Building Entrepreneur magazine to provide much needed information and insights and the Construction Development Institute to provide guidance and hands on support.

 She is a serial entrepreneur always pursing opportunities that will expand her brand and engagement with the target market she supports.
 Suzanne has NO plans to stop analyzing market trends and customer needs in her quest to help diverse firms evolve and grow as they strive to be a part of the American dream of inclusion and prosperity.
-And yes, she has a new program that takes this calling to a national platform, "TOOLS"
+And yes, she has a new program that takes this calling to a national platform, "TOOLS".

 Innovative, inspired and engaged…Suzanne F. Stantley, continues to do her part in improving the lives of those who have been left out and forgotten.